Jump to:

 Peperomia is a cheerful little plant that grows more than 12 inches in an indoor setting.
 It can thrive in medium to bright indirect light and in East- or West-facing windows.

-It makes a great choice for a container garden too.
+It makes a great choice for a plant container too.

 3. Paddle plant